dwhr-pi/Adeept_RaspTank/README-en.md

 - So now you've logged into the Raspberry Pi.

 ### 3.3 Log into Raspberry Pi (Windows)
-- For lower versions of Windows OS, SSH is not built in, and you may log into the Raspberry Pi by referring to the official documentation Raspberry Pi[SSH using Windows](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md).
+- For lower versions of Windows OS, SSH is not built in, and you may log into the Raspberry Pi by referring to the official documentation Raspberry Pi [SSH using Windows](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md).
 - Before connecting the Raspberry Pi via SSH, you need to know the IP address of the Raspberry Pi.
 Check the Management interface for your router, or download the app `Network Scanner` -> search for a device named `RASPBERRY` or `Raspberry Pi Foundation` to get the IP address.
 - For other methods of obtaining the IP address of Raspberry Pi, refer to the official documentation [IP Address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)
 - You may need to download the `PuTTY` version for your OS and log into Raspberry Pi with the tool.
 [Click here to download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)